uwidev/life-disciplines-projects/000 Inbox/00 ❗ Readme.md

 If you like my ideas of this framework, you can start setting up LDP [[00 💗 Defining Life|here]].

 ## Suggestions and Concerns
-Please join the [Obsidian Community Discord](https://discord.com/invite/veuWUTm) and contact me at Usara#9999. **Please don't add me as a friend.** You should be able to DM me.
+DM me though the [Obsidian Community Discord](https://discord.com/invite/veuWUTm).
+Join the server and you should be able to mention or DM me. **Please don't add me as a friend.**

 ## More about uwi
 I am a solo indie game developer with a mission of making people cry not because they're say, but because they've witness the beautiful.
 As of 2021, October 6, I am planning my workflow for game development, hence LDP.